 Nintendo Switch sales are usually most fruitful around the holiday period.
 You'll find the year's biggest games tend to release between October and December, which gives bundles a higher value when they include these titles at a discount price.
 However, any big first party release generally yields Nintendo Switch bundles as well so don't take those Mario Party games for granted - they could save you cash on your Switch.

 With only 32GB of internal storage, you'll be wanting to pick up a cheap memory card or two for your new Nintendo Switch for any digital purchases or the inevitable game-fixing patches.
 Don't fret though, they're actually surprisingly cheap, with even 64GB ones coming in at under £20/$25.

 What memory cards does the Nintendo Switch need?
 Those will be Micro SD cards also known as, depending on their size, as MicroSDHC (up to 32GB) or MicroSDXC (up to a huge 2TB soon).
-Nintendo will be releasing their own branded cards, but you'll be paying more, just for a label.
+Nintendo also has their own branded cards, but you'll be paying more just for a label.
 So for now, we'd take a look at this range of cheap MicroSDXC Nintendo Switch-friendly cards.